sriramab/gamamanual/G__Installation.md

 ### On Ubuntu & Linux

-To have a complete overview of java management on Ubuntu, have a look at :
+To have a complete overview of java management on Ubuntu, have a look at:

   * [Ubuntu Java documentation](https://help.ubuntu.com/community/Java)
   * for French speaking users: http://doc.ubuntu-fr.org/java#installations_alternatives